dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/Talk 2 Morse Theory/MorseTheoryNotes.md

   Then $W$ admits a Morse function without critical points which is constant on $\bd_\pm W$.

   In particular, $W \cong I\cross M$ is diffeomorphic to the trivial product cobordism, and $M\cong N$ are diffeomorphic.

+Proof (Sketch)

+Goal: find a handle decomposition with *no* handles, then integrate along the gradient vector field of a Morse function to get a diffeomorphism.

+- Find a Morse function and induce a handle decomposition
+- Rearrange handles so that lower index handles are attached first
+- Define a chain complex as free $\ZZ\dash$module on handles with boundary given in terms of intersection numbers of attaching spheres $k$ and belt $k-1$ spheres
+- Use the Whitney trick to find embedded discs and cancel (fill!) $k$ handles